lunar-vc/awesome-deep-tech-startup-jobs/CONTRIBUTE.md

 Requirements:
 - Full Job Description
 - Must be in a Deep Tech Startup (No FAANG, no big coorporate)
 - Does not have to be a technical job but preffered
+- must be in a deep tech first company (ml, ai, dlt, reserach heavy computer science challenges)
+- must NOT be in defence, autonomous weapons, adult entertainment